cybersader/awesome-cybersader/📁 09 - My Obsidian Stack/⬇️ Obsidian Ideas Drop/⬇️ Obsidian Ideas Drop.md

 	- [Permalinks - Publish and unpublish notes - Obsidian Help](https://help.obsidian.md/Obsidian+Publish/Publish+and+unpublish+notes#Permalinks)
 - Color gradient based on how recently visited a page/folder was
 - Way to upload videos to YouTube when pasted as unlinked to YouTube account?
+- [ ] Decide on strategy for connecting, linking, backlinks - helps with pages that could be in two places ⏫ ➕ 2024-04-26